 Pet owners beware that pets are not always safe from harm when at the groomers.
-As the pet grooming industry struggles to establish standards and define their practices in the occupation of professional pet grooming, let's look at the issues:
+As the pet grooming industry struggles to establish standards and define their practices in the occupation of professional pet grooming.

 Any person can become a groomer, there is only voluntary certification, and voluntary personal insurance.
 No license is required and no testing for skills are required to enter into the industry.
 This can be quite alarming for pet parents.